Azure/fta-architecturalreview/articles/machinelearning.md

 # FastTrack for Azure Architectural Discussion Framework - Machine Learning Solutions

 Machine Learning archtitectures are designed to process data and output data to give additional insights to a user or entire organization.
-While the mathematics to create such a solution can be complicated, the architecture itself should adhere to the same architectural principles as other types of cloud architectures.
+These insights can be stored, reported immediately, or used within an application to enhance the user experience.
+While the mathematics to create such a solution can be complicated, the architecture itself should adhere to the same ar cloud architectures.

 Machine Learning is usually a service of an architecture.
 For instance, when looking at building an architecture for preventitive maintenance of machinery, machine learning is a processing service in a [Lambda Architecture](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/#lambda-architecture) or [Batch Processing Architecture](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/batch-processing).